digst/DCAT-AP-DK/releases/v.2.0/docs/index.md

 <dt>URI</dt>
 <dd>http://spdx.org/rdf/terms#Checksum</dd>
 <dt>Anvendelsesnote (da) </dt>
 <dd>En checksum en en værdi som gør det muligt at verificere indholdet af en fil.
 Selv mindre ændringer i indholdet af en fil vil ændre dets checksum.
-Denne klasse gør det muligt at repræsentere resultaterne af forskellige checksum- og krypografiske Message-Digest-algoritmer.</dd>
+Denne klasse gør det muligt at repræsentere resultaterne af forskellige checksum- og kryptografiske Message-Digest-algoritmer.</dd>
 <dt>Anvendelsesnote (en)</dt>
 <dd>A Checksum is value that allows the contents of a file to be authenticated.
 Even small changes to the content of the file will change its checksum.
 This class allows the results of a variety of checksum and cryptographic message digest algorithms to be represented.</dd>
 <dt>Definition (en)</dt>